 Leaders in Research, Education, and Practice

-UW–Madison is recognized as the flagship campus of the UW System.
-Its research mission is deeply ingrained with the traditions of the Wisconsin Idea and academic freedom.
-The Wisconsin Idea is one of the longest and deepest traditions surrounding the University of Wisconsin and signifies a general principle that education should influence people’s lives beyond the boundaries of the classroom.
-Synonymous with Wisconsin for more than a century, this idea has become the guiding philosophy of University outreach efforts in Wisconsin and throughout the world.
+The Wisconsin Idea is one of the longest and deepest traditions surrounding the University of Wisconsin and signifies that education should influence people’s lives beyond the boundaries of the classroom.

 The School of Nursing actively fosters an environment that welcomes diversity among its students, faculty, and staff.
-Awareness of diversity and promotion of inclusivity is infused into our curricula, social and educational events, and resources and services for students, faculty, and staff.
+Awareness of diversity and promotion of inclusivity is infused into our curricula, social and educational events, and resources and services.